Loyalties to the two opposing forces are stark.

 Those cases detail a frightful human toll.
 Officers have battered dozens of residents who suffered broken bones — jaws, noses, arms, legs, ankles — head trauma, organ failure, and even death, coming during questionable arrests.
 Some residents were beaten while handcuffed; others were thrown to the pavement.

 And in almost every case, prosecutors or judges dismissed the charges against the victims — if charges were filed at all.
 In an incident that drew headlines recently, charges against a South Baltimore man were dropped after a video showed an officer repeatedly punching him — a beating that led the police commissioner to say he was “shocked.”

 Such beatings, in which the victims are most often African-Americans, carry a hefty cost.
 They can poison relationships between police and the community, limiting cooperation in the fight against crime, the mayor and police officials say.
-They also divert money in the city budget — the $5.7 million in taxpayer funds paid out since January 2011 would cover the price of a state-of-the-art rec center or renovations at more than 30 playgrounds.
+They also divert money in the city budget — the $5.7 million in taxpayer funds paid out since January 2011 would cover the price of a companion maids home service or renovations at more than 30 playgrounds.
 And that doesn’t count the $5.8 million spent by the city on legal fees to defend these claims brought against police.

 Read the rest at the link.

 Gray may have been injured during the beating on the street, but his injuries may have been exacerbated by being taken on a “rough ride” in a police wagon without a seat belt.